multimac/blazingdb-python/README.md

 Importers are means of loading data into BlazingDB.
-Depending on how much data you want to load, `ChunkingImporter` may be faster than `StreamingImporter` because of a 1MB limit on the size of requests the `StreamingImporter` can make.
+Depending on how much data you want to load, `ChunkingImporter` may be faster than `StreamingImporter` because of a 1MB limit on the size of requests the `StreamImporter` can make.

 ```python
 import blazingdb